Statistical Emulations of Human Operational Motions in Industrial Environments: Mathematical Representations and Stochastic Modeling

-3. {\bf Shape Quantization and Posture Evaluation}: Another way is to consider the underlying tasks performed by human workers.
-These tasks require the workers to go through preset sequences of postures ({\it e.g.}, lifting a part, walking to the station, etc.).
-One can use the appropriateness of postures to evaluate the simulated sequences.
-To implement this idea, we cluster (\cite{deng2022clustering}) all training postures ($\{\alpha_m(t), m=1,\dots, M,~t=1,\dots, T\}$s) into $K$ disjoint groups.
-The clustering automatically selects $K = 9$ clusters using a random sample of $5,000$ postures from the training data.
-Fig.~\ref{fig:4-15} shows the pair-wise distance matrix after clustering (left) and the cluster means or canonical postures (middle).
-To quantize a sequence, we assign to each posture $\alpha_m(t)$ its nearest mode posture $\mathbf{V}_k$.
-Thus, a posture sequence $\alpha_m$ is $\mathbf{B}_i(t) = b_t, \text{ where } b_t \in \{1,2,\ldots, K\}$.
-Let $\bar{\mathbf{B}}$ denote the quantization of the mean sequence $\hat{\boldsymbol{\mu}}(t)$.
-Fig.~\ref{fig:4-15} (right) shows some examples of the individual quantized sequences and the quantized mean sequence.
+5. {\bf Shape Quantization}: Another possibility is to consider the underlying being tasks performed by human agents.
+These tasks require the workers to go through preset sequences or {\it recipes} of postures ({\it e.g.}, lifting a part, walking to the station, etc.).
+One can use adherence to these recipes to evaluate simulated sequences.
+To extract a recipe from training data, we cluster (\cite{deng2022clustering}) a large subset of training postures ($\{\alpha_m(t), m=1,\dots, M,~t=1,\dots, T\}$) into $K$ disjoint groups.
+This mode-based clustering technique automatically selected $K = 12$ clusters for a random sample of $5,000$ postures from the training data and provided a mode for each cluster: $\{\mathbf{Y}_{c,k}, k=1,2,\dots, 12\}$.
+Fig.~\ref{fig:4-15}(a), (b) show the pair-wise shape distance matrix (after clustering) and the 12 cluster modes $\{\mathbf{Y}_{c,k}\}$.
+To quantize a sequence, we assign to each posture $\alpha_m(t)$ its nearest mode and set the posture sequence $\alpha_m$ to be $\mathbf{B}_i(t) = b_t, \text{ where } b_t \in \{1,2,\ldots, K\}$ is the mode index.
+Let $\bar{\mathbf{B}}$ denote the quantization of the mean sequence $\hat{\boldsymbol{\mu}}_{\mathcal{Y}}(t)$ (defined in Sec.~\ref{subsec4-1}).
+Fig.~\ref{fig:4-15}(c) shows some examples of the individual quantized sequences and the quantized mean sequence.